luisrowley/cryptonest/README.md

 ## Description

 Simple backend for creating sample accounts simulating a cryptoasset exchange.
+It runs over a [mongoDB](https://docs.mongodb.com/manual/tutorial/getting-started/) non-relational database.

 New accounts can be seeded by using [mongoose-seed](https://www.npmjs.com/package/mongoose-seed) library and a simple seeding script.